jcdahlke/startup/notes.md

 Key Concepts:
 Connection Upgrade: When the client sends an HTTP request with a connection: Upgrade header, the server upgrades the connection to WebSocket.
 Two-way Communication: After the upgrade, the server and client can exchange messages in real-time without additional requests.

+What is the default port for HTTP/HTTPS/SSH?

+HTTP: Port 80
+HTTPS: Port 443
+SSH: Port 22
+What does an HTTP status code in the range of 300/400/500 indicate?

+300: Redirection (e.g., the requested resource has moved)
+400: Client Errors (e.g., bad request, unauthorized access)
+500: Server Errors (e.g., internal server error, bad gateway) What does the HTTP header content-type allow you to do?

+The Content-Type header informs the server about the type of data being sent by the client (e.g., application/json, text/html).
+It allows the server to process the data correctly based on the specified format.
+What does a “Secure cookie”/”Http-only cookie”/”Same-site cookie” do?

+Secure cookie: Can only be sent over HTTPS connections, ensuring data is transmitted securely.
+Http-only cookie: Cannot be accessed via JavaScript (helps mitigate XSS attacks).
+Same-site cookie: Controls whether the cookie is sent along with cross-site requests, helping mitigate CSRF attacks.
+Assuming the following Express middleware, what would be the console.log output for an HTTP GET request with a URL path of /api/document?

+The console.log output would depend on the actual middleware code.
+Typically, it could log information about the request method, URL, or headers.
+For example, if the middleware logs the request URL, the output would be /api/document.
+Given the following Express service code: What does the following front-end JavaScript that performs a fetch return?

+The answer depends on the specific service code and the fetch request.
+Generally, the fetch function returns a promise that resolves to the response object.
+You can access the data using .json() or .text() methods, depending on the response format.
+Given the following MongoDB query, select all of the matching documents {name:Mark}

+The query will return all documents from the collection where the name field is "Mark".
+In MongoDB, this can be executed like so: js
+Copy code
+db.collection.find({ name: "Mark" });
+How should user passwords be stored?

+User passwords should be stored securely using hashing algorithms (e.g., bcrypt, Argon2) and never stored in plaintext.
+The hashed password should then be stored in the database.
+Assuming the following Node.js WebSocket code in the back end, and the following front-end WebSocket code, what will the front-end log to the console?

+The output on the front-end would depend on the WebSocket interaction between the client and server.
+For example, if the back-end sends a message like "Hello, WebSocket" and the front-end has a onmessage handler, it will log that message to the console.
+What is the WebSocket protocol intended to provide?

+WebSocket provides full-duplex communication, allowing both the client and server to send and receive messages independently over a single, persistent connection.
+It’s designed for real-time applications.
+What do the following acronyms stand for?
+JSX, JS, AWS, NPM, NVM
+JSX: JavaScript XML
+JS: JavaScript
+AWS: Amazon Web Services
+NPM: Node Package Manager
+NVM: Node Version Manager
+Assuming an HTML document with a body element.
+What text content will the following React component generate?
+The React component will use parameters.
+The output depends on the parameters passed to the component.
+For example, if the component renders a paragraph like <p>{props.text}</p>, and the text parameter is "Hello", it will generate <p>Hello</p>.
+Given a set of React components that include each other, what will be generated?
+React components can be nested to generate a tree of HTML elements.
+The final output depends on the JSX structure.
+For example, if a parent component includes a child component with specific props, the HTML generated will reflect that structure.
+What does a React component with React.useState do? useState is a React hook that allows a component to manage local state.
+It returns an array with the current state value and a function to update it.
+What are React Hooks used for?
+React Hooks are functions that allow you to "hook into" React state and lifecycle features from functional components.
+Common hooks include useState, useEffect, and useContext.
+What does the State Hook/Context Hook/Ref Hook/Effect Hook/Performance Hook do?
+State Hook (useState): Allows functional components to manage state.
+Context Hook (useContext): Provides a way to access context values in a component tree.
+Ref Hook (useRef): Allows you to persist values between renders or access DOM elements directly.
+Effect Hook (useEffect): Allows you to perform side effects in function components, such as fetching data or subscribing to events.
+Performance Hook (useMemo, useCallback): Helps optimize performance by memoizing values or functions.
+Given React Router code, select statements that are true.
+The truth of statements regarding React Router would depend on the code in question, but typical behavior includes defining routes with <Route />, using useNavigate() for programmatic navigation, and NavLink to handle navigation with styling.
+What does the package.json file do?
+The package.json file is used to manage project metadata, dependencies, scripts, and configurations for Node.js projects.
+What does the fetch function do?
+The fetch function is used to make HTTP requests (e.g., GET, POST) and returns a promise that resolves to the response from the request.
+What does Node.js do?
+Node.js is a runtime environment that allows you to execute JavaScript code outside of a browser.
+It’s often used for server-side applications.
+What does PM2 do?
+PM2 is a process manager for Node.js applications, used to manage and monitor application processes.
+It helps ensure that applications are always running and can restart them on failure or reboot.
+What does Vite do?
+Vite is a build tool that provides fast development environments and bundling for modern web projects, particularly those using frameworks like React or Vue.
+It focuses on performance and speed during development.